Syllabus Edition

 These examples of male display and female fertility are not so marked in human beings but some parallels can be drawn between animal inter-sexual selection and that attributed to human beings as follows:

-Human males who are wealthy give a ‘display’ of their wealth via expensive cars, houses, yachts, watches etc.
+Human males give a ‘display’ of their wealth via expensive cars, houses, yachts, watches, etc.

-Human females who are fertile tend to be young (menopause signals the end of fertility around the age of 40)
+Human females who are fertile tend to be young (menopause signals the end of fertility typically around the age of 50)

 In short, males must have resources to offer security to the female; females must show that they are a good ‘investment’ in terms of their child-rearing potential

-One of the main features of inter-sexual selection is female choosiness which is the concept that females must exercise much more caution and wariness when choosing a sexual partner than males need to
+One of the main features of inter-sexual selection is female choosiness, which is the concept that females must be more cautious and wary when choosing a sexual partner than males need to

-What the above points boil down to is that females must take care not to have sex with ‘just anyone’ as the result could be pregnancy: the female may be saddled with a partner who lacks sufficient resources (males can have a lot of sex and never get pregnant so the same conditions do not apply to them!)
+Therefore, females must take care not to have sex with ‘just anyone’, as the result could be pregnancy: the female may be saddled with a partner who lacks sufficient resources (males can have a lot of sex and never get pregnant so the same conditions do not apply to them!)

 Examiner Tips and Tricks